CleanSolLLC/ct-covid-tracker/README.md

 ## Code of Conduct

-Everyone interacting in the Sinatra Comic Books project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/CleanSolLLC/ct-covid-tracker/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the ct-covid-tracker project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/CleanSolLLC/ct-covid-tracker/blob/master/CODE_OF_CONDUCT.md).